centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-management-discover.md

 ### Discovery rules

-The Centreon Monitoring Connector *Azure Discover* includes a Host Discovery *provider* to automatically discover all of the Azure resources of a given subscription and add them to the Centreon configuration using the dedicated Host Templates.
+The Centreon Monitoring Connector *Azure Discover* includes two Host Discovery *providers*:
+- **Microsoft Azure Management Discover** to automatically discover all of the Azure resources of a given subscription.
-This provider is named **Microsoft Azure Management Discover**.
+- **Azure Tenant Discovery** to discover all of the Azure resources for every subscription related to a particular tenant.

-> This discovery feature is only compatible with the 'api' custom mode.
+> These discovery rules are only compatible with the 'api' custom mode.

 More information about the Host Discovery module is available in the Centreon documentation:
 [Host Discovery](/docs/monitoring/discovery/hosts-discovery)